gazebosim/sdf_tutorials/composition/legacy_behavior.md

 #### Including a model

 A model that has been defined in a model database can be added to a parent model using the `<include>` tag.
-The `<uri>` child element specifies the path to the model directory.
-In the `libsdformat` implementation, the input to the `<uri>` element can be one of the following
+The `<uri>` child element specifies the location of the model directory.
+In the `libsdformat`, the URI specified in the `<uri>` element is handled in the manner and order shown below.
+Each step is taken until the model is found:

-  * A path that begins `file:///`.
-Such paths specify the absolute path to the model directory.
-  * A path that begins with `file://`.
-Such paths specify the relative path to the model directory.
-The path is relative to the runtime path of the application that uses `libsdformat`.
-  * A path that begins with a user defined prefix, such as `model://`.
-    `libsdformat` lets users specify a custom prefix and a corresponding set of paths to be searched when a URI with the custom prefix is found.
+  1. For a URI that begins with a user defined prefix, such as `model://`, `libsdformat` lets users specify a custom prefix and a corresponding set of directories to be searched when a URI with the custom prefix is found.

+  1. `libsdformat` treats the URI as a directory path and proceeds to search for it within its installation `share` path.

-  * A path with no prefix.
-Such paths specify the relative path to the model directory.
-The path is relative to the runtime path of the application that uses `libsdformat`.
+  1. `libsdformat` treats the URI as a directory path an proceeds to search for it in the file system.
+If the URI is an absolute path, `libsdformat` checks if the path exists.
+Otherwise, `libsdformat` searches for the path relative to the current working directory of the process that uses `libsdformat`.

+  1. If the environment variable `SDF_PATH` is set, `libsdformat` forms a new path by appending the URI to the contents of `SDF_PATH` and checks if the path exists.

+  1. `libsdformat` treats the URI as a directory path and forms a new path by appending it to the current working directory of the process.
+It then checks if this path exists.

+  1. Finally, `libsdformat` uses a mechanism by which users can register a custom callback function for URIs that could not be found by any of the previous methods.

 The `<include>` tag contains additional child elements that specify certain properties of the included model.